DioneProtocol/odysseygo/tests/e2e/README.md

 # Start a new test run using the persistent network
 ginkgo -v ./tests/e2e -- \
-    --avalanchego-path=/path/to/avalanchego \
+    --odysseygo-path=/path/to/odysseygo \
     --ginkgo-focus-file=[name of file containing test] \
     --use-persistent-network \
     --network-dir=/path/to/network

-# It is also possible to set the AVALANCHEGO_PATH env var instead of supplying --avalanchego-path
+# It is also possible to set the AVALANCHEGO_PATH env var instead of supplying --odysseygo-path
 # and to set TESTNETCTL_NETWORK_DIR instead of supplying --network-dir.
 ```